HomeInsuranceHome Warranty vs Home Insurance: What's The Difference

 Home warranties are not required elements of a home purchase, but they are often provided by sellers of older homes who need to give buyers extra incentive to close on a purchase.
 You can talk to your real estate agent about the potential of adding a home warranty policy to your home offer or negotiating for one before your deal closes.

 If you are not offered a home warranty by your home sellers, you might wonder if it is worthwhile to purchase one on your own.
 Homes built within the last 10 years generally do not benefit from a home warranty as their systems are new and likely in working order, so you only need to consider acquiring a home warranty if you are buying a property that is about 15 years older or more.
-Then again, if you are quite handy and capable of managing your own maintenance, repairs, and renovations, you might not find home warranties to be worth the price.
+Then again, if you are quite handy and capable of managing your maintenance, repairs, and renovations, you might not find home warranties to be worth the price.

 Conclusion